a1ex4/rpi_buildbot/README.md

   o	Delete the pi user

   o	Copy the first-boot script, make it executable and run at first boot.
-This script will, at the first user boot:
+This script (yunohost-firstboot) will, at the first user boot:

     -	Expand the partition to fit the sd card